realworldocaml/book/en/foreign-function-interface.md

 ```

 These definitions are all straightforward mappings from the C headers from
 earlier in the chapter.
-They use the basic C types defined in `FFi.Types.C`
+They use the basic C types defined in `Ctypes`
 such as `void` or `int`.
 The `string` value maps from OCaml strings (which
 have a specific length) onto C character buffers (whose length is defined by a
 null characters).